| | |

 sweet potato prep

 • Spoon the mashed sweet potato mixture into the shells.
-Combine the topping ingredients and sprinkle over the stuffed sweet potatoes.
+Combine the topping ingredients to make a crumbly mixture and sprinkle over the stuffed sweet potatoes.

 stuffed sweet potatoes on baking sheet